-State Affairs Pro Indiana
+State Affairs Pro Kansas

 Entrepreneurs Evan Burns and Jamie Seltzer understood early the impact that disinformation and misinformation was having on the everyday lives of Americans.
 Their concern about the decline in state house coverage by traditional media and the lack of accountability by state governments led to the creation of State Affairs in 2021.

 Seltzer, from Philadelphia, has been an investor in the media space for over 15 years, is a co-founder and general partner at LightShed Ventures and is on the Board of State Affairs.

 Burns, from Jasper, Ind., has been an entrepreneur in the media and consumer space since college, building companies enjoyed by tens of millions of people a month.